Meet Our Team

 In her free time, Nalima takes self-care very seriously; you’ll always find her trying new fitness and wellness potions, lotions, and elixirs.

 Kuffasse is a New York native with a background in media production and research.
-After graduating from the University of St Andrews with a degree in history, she spent her early career working as a research assistant for various humanitarian agencies and development consultancies in Switzerland and Ethiopia.
+After graduating from the University of St Andrews with a degree in history, she spent her early career working as an intern and research assistant for various humanitarian agencies and development consultancies in Switzerland and Ethiopia.
 Wanting more experience in media, production, and communications, she moved back to New York to work as a casting intern and film production assistant—with ample service industry stints in-between.
-Today, she seeks to make her skills in research, writing, and production relevant to a career in making change.
-She is inspired by the potential of the private sector to drive widespread and public change.
+Today, she seeks to make her skills in research, writing, and production relevant to a career that drives socioeconomic transformation for historically disadvantaged groups in diverse ways.
+Currently, she is inspired by the potential of the private sector to drive this sort of widespread and public change.

 Penny Abeywardena, Pilar Guzman, Kathryn Minshew, Pat Mitchell, Arlie Sisson, Gail Tifford, Jamia Wilson